DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Metholodogy

-Modeling the redistribution kernel $k^{(p q)}(\mathbf{s}, \mathbf{x}; t, \boldsymbol{\theta}_t^{(p q)})$ is perhaps the most pivotal aspect of IDE models.
+Modeling the redistribution kernel $k^{(p q)}(\mathbf{s}, \mathbf{x}; t, \boldsymbol{\theta}_t^{(p q)})$ is {a critical} aspect of IDE models.
 The asymmetry analysis in Section \ref{asy} demonstrated the need for capturing time- and height-varying advection dynamics.
 Here, we follow a similar pursuit to the recent work of \cite{madv} who introduced asymmetric cross-covariance functions with multiple advections.
 We leverage their key theorem to propose a multivariate redistribution kernel, as expressed in (\ref{eq:spmk}), that is tailored to model the dependence structure in offshore wind fields, considering time- and height-varying advections.